c3lang/c3docs-old/docs/compare.md

 Jai is a programming language aimed at high performance game programming.
 It has an extensive compile time meta programming functionality, even to the point of being able to run programs at compile time.
-It also has compile time polymorphism, a powerful macro system and uses an implicit context system to switch allocation schemes.
+It also has compile-time polymorphism, a powerful macro system and uses an implicit context system to switch allocation schemes.

 ##### In Jai but not in C3